The Best Made-in-USA Standing Desks

 The legal standard for claiming a product is made-in-America

 By the same token, there are numerous online sellers of standing desks who make only their tabletops in America, building desk systems using entirely Chinese-made bases.
-They will claim that they do their final assembly in the US by virtue of shipping both the tops and bases out of the same US warehouse, but this doesn’t reach the threshold for advertising the product as being Made in America.
+They will claim that they do their final assembly in the US by virtue of shipping both the tops and bases out of the same US warehouse, but most often this does not reach the threshold for advertising the product as being Made in America.
 Just inserting an American-printed instruction manual in the box and resealing it does not meet the threshold for definition of “final assembly in the USA.”
-Yes, these sellers get away with the claim because they will be careful to mention it only in copy describing their tabletops, and not expressly claim that the entire product is made in America (they won’t go so far as to disclose their Chinese-made bases).
+Yes, these sellers get away with the claim because they will be careful to mention it only in copy describing their tabletops, and not expressly claim that the entire product is made in America.
+None that we’ve ever come across go so far as to disclose their Chinese-made bases.
 This is, quite candidly, a consumer dupe.
 Small online sellers get away with this, though, because they are not large enough to attract the attention of the resource-constrained FTC.
 And this has been going on for years.

 In our product reviews we try to get to the truth for our readers, often interviewing company executives and asking for documentation to substantiate their claims.
 Because we see so many of these products come through our test labs, and having personally toured factories both here and overseas that make components for standing desks, we know what to look for.
 For example, we’ve yet to see a height controller or power supply that doesn’t say Made in China or Made in Austria, but these components are relatively trivial to the overall cost of producing a standing desk, and reasonably-priced equivalent components aren’t going to be found in the US.